xtanaa001/Xiaoqi-Homepage/content/optcourse.md

 ## `Course Policies`

 **Textbook**: This course does not require any textbook.
-There will be a reading list (e.g., papers, slides, and/or book chapters) suggested for most lectures.
+There will be references (e.g., lecture slides, notes, papers, and/or book chapters) suggested for each lecture.

 **Prerequisites**: You should know material in standard UG courses in calculus, linear algebra, probability, and algorithms very well.
 Having some optimization background will be a bonus.